KifoPL/kifo-clanker/README.md

 > *Feel free to leave a vote and 5-star review!*

 ## [Donate for custom bot prefix](https://www.buymeacoffee.com/kifoPL)
-> *VPS, electricity and the internet cost a lot of money, donations motivate me to continue my work developing this bot, plus you get a custom prefix for your server in return.*
+> *VPS, electricity, and the internet cost a lot of money, donations motivate me to continue my work developing this bot, plus you get a custom prefix for your server in return.*

 # Self-promotion: